Kilometre zero: Philippines

 A small obelisk located near Rizal Monument of Rizal Park in Manila, the capital city of the Philippines, serves as kilometre zero for the island of Luzon; this obelisk replaced a marker with a small metal sphere atop the marker sometime during the 2010s.
-The marker also serves as point of reference, via the Pan-Philippine Highway, for the islands of Samar, Leyte, and Mindanao, although Leyte and Mindanao have their own kilometre zero markers in front of Leyte Provincial Capitol, Tacloban and in Marawi, respectively.
+The marker also serves as point of reference, via the Pan-Philippine Highway, for the islands of Samar, Leyte, and Mindanao, although Leyte and Mindanao have their own kilometre zero markers in front of the old Leyte Provincial Capitol, Tacloban and in Marawi, respectively.

 For all the other islands, kilometre zero is located at the front of provincial capitol buildings or municipal halls, ports, town centres, or major junctions.
 For instance, in Cebu, it is in front of the Cebu Provincial Capitol, while in Panay, it is the Arroyo Fountain in front of the Casa Real de Iloilo.
 Three islands of Batanes also have their respective kilometres zero.
 Negros Oriental and Occidental each have their respective kilometre zero markers, even though they are both within the island of Negros.
 Baguio also has its kilometre zero as a reference point to and from the city.

 Prior to World War II, the entire archipelago only had one kilometre zero – the cross atop the media naranja dome crossing of the Manila Cathedral.